 Wrap up a Christmas Tune

 It is never too early (or late) in the year to learn Christmas music.
-We will learn a Christmas Carol and some ways to dress it up in time for the holidays.
+We will learn a Christmas Carol and some ways to dress it up and make it sparkle in time for the holidays.

 The Possum’s Tail is Bare